Judge says Trump's mass firing of federal employees is illegal and should be stopped

 The unions and civic groups had bolstered their case with what they called "mountains of evidence" that OPM had, in fact, ordered the agencies to fire employees.

-Alsup read from that evidence, highlighting congressional testimony given on Tuesday by Tracey Therit, chief human capital officer for the VA.
+Alsup read from that evidence, which included congressional testimony given on Tuesday by Tracey Therit, chief human capital officer for the VA.

 In answer to a question from Rep. Mark Takano, D-Calif., about whether anyone had ordered her to carry out the terminations of approximately 1,400 probationary employees at the VA, Therit responded, "There was direction from the Office of Personnel Management."